 To summarize, ferrets use their claws for hunting and climbing.
 The sharp claws are a vital tool in the hunting process, enabling them to catch and immobilize their prey quickly.
 Their claws also help them climb surfaces efficiently, move quickly, and navigate their environment, making these creatures such skilled survivors in the wild or beloved companions in domestic settings.

-You may also like: Is There A Snow Ferret?
+You may also like: How Not To Hold A Ferret?

 Ferret claw care: tips for trimming and maintenance